 The seek function allows you to seek the stations with the strongest signal.
-Each time the switch is pushed up or down, the system searches up or down from the current frequency.
+Each time the switch is pushed up or down, the system searches up or down from the current frequency and stops when it finds a station with a strong signal.